 Corporate attorneys are often portrayed as deal breakers instead of deal makers, characterized as only telling their clients what they cannot do.
 We have a different approach.
-Our future lawyers learn to truly listen and understand the needs and main goals of the client, and then to find ways to make them happen.
+Our future lawyers learn to listen to their clients and understand their needs and main goals and then find ways to help their clients reach those goals.
 The focus is risk mitigation, not elimination.

 To be an effective transactional attorney, one needs a solid foundation in a variety of commercial law topics as well as securities law, tax, and employment law.
 Client communications and strategic thinking are also key components for success.

-In addition to the many academic experiences offered, students are encouraged to join the Corporate and Business Law Society (CABLS), a student-run organization that hosts multiple networking events each semester, alongside educational lunches that are often sponsored by well-respected practitioners from around the valley.
+In addition to the many academic experiences offered, students are encouraged to join the Corporate and Business Law Society, a student-run organization that hosts multiple networking events each semester, alongside educational lunches that are often sponsored by well-respected practitioners from around the,valley.
 Furthermore, JD candidates in their second or third year may apply to compete in the Willem C. Vis International Commercial Arbitration Moot, an annual international moot court arbitration held in Hong Kong and Vienna.